 What is a good trapezius dumbbell workout?

-If you want a good trapezius dumbbell workout, you want a training that fully targets your traps: not only the upper part, but also the middle and lower fibers.
-Below you will find a practical dumbbell workout that you can add to your pull or back day, so you get stronger in a targeted way and visibly build more mass without unnecessary amounts volume.
+If you want a good trapezius dumbbell workout, you want a training that fully hits your traps: not just the upper part, but also the middle and lower fibers.
+Below you will find a practical dumbbell workout you can add to your pull or back day, so your targeted strength increases and you visibly build more mass without unnecessary bulk volume.

 Workout (2-3x per week)